Alternative assessments in response to COVID-19:

 During your experience

-If during your practical experience placement you have any questions or concerns, contact the Ask ECMS team.
+If during your internship you have any questions or concerns, contact the Ask ECMS team.
 They’ll either help you themselves, or refer you to the appropriate support service as required.

 Unfair treatment, bullying and harassment

 Ensuring your safety and wellbeing is of paramount concern for both the faculty and University.
-If you’re subjected to behaviour, or placed in a situation, that causes distress, your placement provider should provide avenues to address your concerns.
+If you’re subjected to behaviour, or placed in a situation, that causes distress, the host company should provide avenues to address your concerns.
 This can range from mediation to immediate removal from the situation.

 Regardless, please contact the Ask ECMS team immediately to report or discuss.
 You can contact us confidentially via email, phone or in person.